verrazzano/verrazzano-operator/README.md

 ## Artifacts

 On a successful release (which occurs on a Git tag), this repo
-- publises a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`.
+- publishes a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`.
 - publishes a new version of verrazzano-helm-chart.

 ## Building